-Liquidity horizon is calculated taking various factors into account, such as size of positions, type of issuer, concentration versus total issue, liquidity of pricing source etc. The Group portfolio weighted average liquidity horizon is 3.03 months.
+Liquidity horizon is calculated taking various factors into account, such as size of positions, type of issuer, concentration versus total issue, liquidity of pricing source etc. The Group portfolio weighted average liquidity horizon is 3.06 months (3.03 months for December 2022).